decred/dcrdocs/docs/getting-started/user-guides/dcrctl-basics.md

 dcrctl -u [wallet username] -P [wallet password] --wallet walletpassphrase [private passphrase set during wallet creation] 0
 ```

 Here, we are specifying for `dcrctl` to send the command to `dcrwallet` by using the `--wallet` flag.
 The `-u` and `-P` flags are specifying the username and password needed to send commands to `dcrwallet`.
 The actual command is `walletpassphrase` which accepts two parameters, your private passphrase and a time limit.
 Specifying `0` for a time limit unlocks `dcrwallet` without a time limit.
 Note, however, that this only unlocks the wallet for the current session.
-If you close the window the wallet is running in, you will need to unlock it again the next time you start it.
+If you close the window the wallet is running in, or stop/restart the `dcrwallet`, you will need to unlock it again the next time you start it.

 If the command was successful, you will not get a confirmation from `dcrctl`, but if you look at your `dcrwallet` session, it will say: